Share this Article

 The deposit is not the last month’s rent

-Some New Yorkers say they always use their security deposit as the payment of their last month’s rent so they’re not out of pocket, but if there's damage to the apartment, there’s a risk the landlord might sue to recover costs.
+Some New Yorkers say they always use their security deposit as last month’s rent so they’re not out of pocket, but if there's damage to the apartment, there’s a risk the landlord might sue to recover costs.

 The purpose of the security deposit is outlined in your lease, which will tell you it is designed to make sure you leave a clean, undamaged apartment with a working set of keys, and no outstanding utility bills, so the landlord can easily rent the unit to someone else.
 Your landlord will be able to deduct funds from the security for any unpaid rent.